justfalter/node-tar/README.md

 # TANIUM NOTE
 This repo is a fork of https://github.com/npm/node-tar -- it's product, `@tanium/tar@4.4.9`, includes the fix found in [PR #215](https://github.com/npm/node-tar/pull/215).
+This branch is meant to fix [CORE-1245](https://jira.corp.tanium.com/browse/CORE-1245).
 Usage of this fork should cease once PR 215 has been merged and released with the official node-tar repo.

 # node-tar